noiseprotocol/noise_spec/noise.md

 The initiator sends the first message, which is simply an ephemeral public key.
 The responder sends back its own ephemeral public key.
-Then a DH is performed and the output is hashed into `ck`, which is the final shared key from the handshake.
+Then a DH is performed and the output is hashed into a shared secret key.

 Note that a cleartext payload is sent in the first message, after the cleartext ephemeral public key, and an encrypted payload is sent in the response message,